hpcc-systems/DataMgmt/README.md

 	subfilePath := DataMgmt.GenData.NewSubfilePath('~my_data_store') : INDEPENDENT;

-That works fine if you're creating one logical file, but if you're creating more than one in a single job then you will need to make the path unique **after** you generate it, like this:
+That works fine if you're creating one logical file, but if you're creating more than one file in a single job then you will need to make the path unique **after** you generate it, like this:

 	subfilePrefix := DataMgmt.GenData.NewSubfilePath('~my_data_store') : INDEPENDENT;
 	subfilePath1 := subfilePrefix + '-1';